Distribution Dependent SDEs for Navier-Stokes Type Equations: Proof of Theorem (1)

 \section{Proof of Theorem \ref{T1}(1)}

-Let $\scr P$ be the space of probability measures on $\R^d$ equipped with the weak topology, let $\L_\xi$ be the distribution of a random variable $\xi$ on $\R^d$.
+Let $\scr P$ be the set of all probability measures on $\R^d$ equipped with the weak topology, let $\L_\xi$ be the distribution of a random variable $\xi$ on $\R^d$.
 Let be the space of continuous maps from $D_T\times\R^d$ to $\scr P$.
 For any $\ll>0$, $\GG$ is a complete space under the metric where $\|\cdot\|_{var}$ is the total variation norm defined by

 for $\mu(f):=\int_{\R^d} f\d\mu.$ Note that the convergence in $\|\cdot\|_{var}$ is stronger than the weak convergence.

 We consider the following more general equation than \eqref{S1}: \beq \beg{split}&\d X_{t,s}^x= \Big\{b_{T-s}^{(1)}(X_{t,s}^x)+ Z_{s}(X_{t,s}^x,\L_{X}) \Big\}\d s + \ss{2 a_{T-s}}(X_{t,s}^x)\d W_s,\\ &\qquad \ t\in [0,T], s\in [t,T], X_{t,t}^x=x\in\R^d,\end{split}\end{equation} where $\L_{X}\in \GG$ is defined by $\{\L_{X}\}_{t,s,x} :=\L_{X_{t,s}^x},$ and is measurable.